Skip to main content

 • Cross-Epoch Execution Capability: Any Sequencer can perform a Rollup for another Sequencer's Epoch.

-• Timeout Logging: The system records instances when not a single rollup happens during an epoch, the epoch will be marked as “timeout” as well as the responsible sequencer
+• Timeout Logging: The system records instances when not a single rollup happens during an epoch, the epoch will be marked as “timeout” as well as the responsible sequencer.

 Timeout